-Collaborative Brain Trust (CBT), the District's education planning consultant, conducted an online survey of students, faculty, staff, and administrators at Palomar College in Fall 2022.
+Collaborative Brain Trust (CBT), the District's education planning consultant, conducted an online survey of students, faculty, and staff (including administrators) at Palomar College in Fall 2022.
 The survey was administered in English and Spanish.
 This second option provided Palomar's Spanish-speaking students, faculty, and staff the opportunity to interact with the survey in a more meaningful way.
 There were 872 respondents, of whom the majority (56%) were students.
-Survey results are compiled in a separate report with highlights of the survey presented here.
+Survey results are 38 compiled in a separate report with highlights of the survey presented here.